-The grapes are carefully hand-picked by about 120 harvest workers (specialists) in at least six to eleven Tris that is, passages harvested (as in 1972, the 11 Tris were spread over 71 days, yet there was no Château d'Yquem).
+The grapes are carefully hand-picked by about 120 harvest workers (specialists) in at least six to eleven Tris that is, passages harvested (as in 1972, the 11 Tris were distributed over 71 days, yet there was no Château d'Yquem).
 Often, only a few noble rotten berries are picked from a grape.
-The yield is extremely limited (maximum 9 hl / ha) and delivers only a fraction of a normal white vintage.
+The harvest is extremely limited (maximum 9 hl / ha) and delivers only a fraction of a normal white vintage.
 Only one glass of wine is produced from a vine (about one bottle in normal wine), which produces about 1,000 bottles per hectare.
 Every year, only about 80,000 bottles of the sweet Château d'Yquem (and 20,000 of the dry white wine "Y") are produced.
 The individual daily harvest quantities (journée) are fermented individually.
 There is a threefold Press the mash and the must these three acts are mixed.

-A Château d'Yquem usually reaches its ripe for consumption at the earliest after six to seven years, but the very big ones vintages last as good as ever.
-One of the most famous vintages is the legendary 1811, He was also referred to as "Napoleon wine" (or "comet wine"), because the French emperor Napoleon (1769-1821) at that time reached the height of his fame.
+A Château d'Yquem usually reaches its ripe for consumption at the earliest after six to seven years, but the very big one vintages last as good as ever.
+One of the most famous vintages is the legendary one 1811, He was also referred to as "Napoleon wine" (or "comet wine"), because the French emperor Napoleon (1769-1821) at that time reached the height of his fame.
 In July 2011 was by the Antique Wine Company in London, a bottle of this year by 75,000 British pounds (about € 85,000) to the well-known former sommelier Christian Vanneque sold.
 This one was legendary in 1976 Paris Wine Tasting been there.
 The authenticity of the bottle was after careful testing of bottles label and capsule confirmed by the château itself.
 With this high sale price, this wine is the most expensive white wine in the world,

 The outstanding vintages are 1784, 1811, 1814, 1825, 1847, 1921, 1929, 1937, 1945, 1959, 1967, 1970, 1971, 1975, 1976, 1980, 1981, 1982, 1983, 1984, 1985, 1986, 1987, 1989, 1990, 1991 and 1994.
 Many of them are not yet at their peak.
-The well-known Swiss Degustator René, judging by the 20-point system Gabriel even awarded 21 points for the year 1937 and described this as "over wine".
+The well-known Swiss degustator René, judging by the 20-point system Gabriel even awarded 21 points for the year 1937 and described this as "over wine".
 Incidentally, in 1998 one of the famous German wine collectors Hardy was found in Munich Rodenstock (1941-2018) organized now legendary and described in a book tasting with 125 different sometimes very old Château d'Yquem vintages instead.
 Since 1959, a dry white wine from non-noble rotten grapes is produced in half Sémillon and Sauvignon Blanc, which bears the idiosyncratic name "Y" (French Ygrec = Ypsilon).
-This is similar in flavor and in alcohol content, but has only a very sweet hint of sweetness (and is much cheaper).
-But no second wine is produced.
+This is similar in taste and alcohol content, but has only a very sweet hint of sweetness (and is much cheaper).
+It will not be second wine produced.